EmmanuelEyamah/EmmanuelEyamah/README.md

 - My Name is Emmanuel Eyamah.
 - 💻 I am a Web and mobile app Developer (MERN Stack).
-- 🔭 I’m currently working on a project for [Connect Plus](https://github.com/connect-plus-online)
 - 👯 I’m looking to collaborate on more web projects.
 - 💬 Ask me about anything.
 - 📫 You can reach me by [Mail](mailto:officialeminz@gmail.com).